 By the 1889-1890 winter season, 125 Beacon was the home of the Sargents’ son and daughter-in-law, Charles William Sargent and Elizabeth (Denny) Sargent.
 They previously had lived at 249 Newbury.
 He was a dealer in leather and hides.

-They continued to live at 125 Beacon during the 1895-1896 winter season, but moved thereafter, possibly to Pasadena, California, where he died in January of 1898.
+Charles and Elizabeth Sargent resumed living at 125 Beacon.
+They continued to live there during the 1895-1896 winter season, but moved thereafter, possibly to Pasadena, California, where he died in January of 1898.
 125 remained in the Sargent family and was leased to others.

 During the 1896-1897 winter season, 125 Beacon was the home of wholesale boot merchant Chester Hasbrouck Davis and his wife, Florence Elizabeth (Endicott) Davis.
 Florence Davis’s sister, Mary Caroline Endicott, lived with them.
 By 1898, the Davises (and possibly Mary Endicott) had moved to 118 Beacon.